clinical-meteor/cookbook/cookbook/environments-production.md

 If this gives you any problems, nuke the permissions on the application directory with a ``sudo chmod -R username:groupname .``.
 When Meteor uses an external Mongo instance via MONGO_URL, it needs to write temp files and log files that either don't exist, or already exist, in the Meteor provided instance of Mongo.

+If that doesn't work, try nuking the build directory with ``sudo rm -rf .meteor/local``.

 **Q:  How do I horizontally scale my application layer?**
 Okay, so you're starting to talk about separating your application layer from your database layer, and getting things ready for scale-out.
 If you're looking for something quick and simple, try Modulus.io: